-Bilateral quadriceps tendon rupture is a rare entity and only about 105 cases have been reported until now in both English and German literature since the first case was reported by Steiner and Plamer in 1949.
+Bilateral quadriceps tendon rupture is a rare entity and only about 105 cases have been reported until now in both English and German literature since the first case was reported by Steiner and Plamer in 1949.[2]

-Figure 1: Sagittal proton-density fat saturated (a and c), axial short-tau inversion recovery (b and d) images of the right (a and b) as well as left (c and d) knee magnetic resonance imaging reveal complete tear of the quadriceps tendon with retracted, bulbous end (star in a and c) along with focal full-thickness chondral defect of the medial patellar facet (arrows in b-d).
-There is also tearing of the medial (curved black arrows) as well as lateral (curved white arrows) patellar retinacular structures.
+Figure 1: (a and c) Sagittal proton-density fat saturated, (b and d) axial short-tau inversion recovery images of the right (a and b) as well as left (c and d) knee magnetic resonance imaging reveal complete tear of the quadriceps tendon with retracted, bulbous end (star in a and c) along with focal full-thickness chondral defect of the medial patellar facet (arrows in b-d).
+There is also tearing of the medial (curved black arrows in b and d) as well as lateral (curved white arrows in b and d) patellar retinacular structures.

 The quadriceps tendon is formed from the junction of the rectus femoris, vastus lateralis, vastus intermedius, and vastus medialis.
 Together with the patella and patellar tendon, this comprises the extensor mechanism of the knee joint.
-Therefore, a rupture of the quadriceps tendon affects knee extension and overall functionality, the degree of affection depending on the severity of the damage.^[3]
+Therefore, a rupture of the quadriceps tendon affects knee extension and overall functionality, the degree of affection depending on the severity of the damage.[3]

 The blood supply to the quadriceps tendon is by three vascular arcades, namely, the medial, lateral, and peripatellar arcades.
-Based on the density of the vascularity, the quadriceps tendon can be divided into three vascular zones - zone 1 lies between 0 and 1 cm from the superior pole of the patella, zone 2 lies between 1 and 2 cm from the superior pole of the patella, and zone 3 lies >2 cm from the superior pole of the patella.^[4] Studies have reported that typical quadriceps tendon ruptures occur most frequently between 1.3 and 2.0 cm from the superior pole of the patella or in zone 2, as this zone was found to be hypovascular.^[5] Zone 1 is well vascularized and ruptures in this zone are rare and atypical.^[4] In this case, the rupture was in zone 1.
+Based on the density of the vascularity, the quadriceps tendon can be divided into three vascular zones zone 1 lies between 0 and 1 cm from the superior pole of the patella, zone 2 lies between 1 and 2 cm from the superior pole of the patella, and zone 3 lies >2 cm from the superior pole of the patella.^[4] Studies have reported that typical quadriceps tendon ruptures occur most frequently between 1.3 and 2.0 cm from the superior pole of the patella or in zone 2, as this zone was found to be hypovascular.^[5] Zone 1 is well vascularized and ruptures in this zone are rare and atypical.
+[4] In this case, the rupture was in zone 1.

-Figure 2: Lateral radiographs of the right (a) and left (b) knees shows amorphous calcifications in the torn retracted quadriceps tendons (white arrows) with low-lying patellae on either side (star).
+Figure 2: Lateral radiographs of the (a) right and (b) left knees shows amorphous calcifications in the torn retracted quadriceps tendons (white arrows) with low-lying patellae on either side (white stars).

-Figure 3: Ultrasound image in the suprapatellar region of the right knee along short (a) and long (b) axis of the quadriceps tendon shows multiple calcifications in the torn retracted distal end (arrows in a and b).
-Curved arrow in b points to the retracted bulbous tendon end with hemarthrosis (star in b) in the suprapatellar recess.
+Figure 3: Ultrasound image in the suprapatellar region of the right knee along (a) short and (b) long axis of the quadriceps tendon shows multiple calcifications in the torn retracted distal end (white arrows in a and b).
+Curved arrow in b points to the retracted bulbous tendon end with hemarthrosis (white star in b) in the suprapatellar recess.